Skip to main content

 Share

 In an update Saturday, police said "significant resources from across the province" had been deployed to aid the search.
-The RCMP, search and rescue crews, the BC Wildfire Service, local volunteers and Canadian Rangers were all involved in the search, police said.
+The RCMP, search and rescue crews, the BC Wildfire Service, local volunteers and Canadian Rangers were all involved in the search, authorities said.

 Helicopters, drones and police service dogs were also used in the search effort, according to Mounties.